ebrahimhossaincse43/E-valy_Web_Automation/README.md

 - Open the Chrome browser
 - Maximize the browser window
-- Go to  Selenium Web Site
+- Go to  Evaly Web Site
-- Click About Menu Section
+- Click login button
+- Login with username and password
-- Click sub about menu
+- Click all shoes and select a shoe
-- Get "Selenium is a suite of tools for automating web browsers" text and validate it.
+- Add to cart
 - Take Screenshot
 - Close the browser

 ### **[Run the script:](url)**